 In this chapter, you use eight new virtual disk devices in the server, SRV1 and create/use new volumes/partitions on those disks.
 At the start of this recipe, you add all eight virtual disks to the SRV1 VM.
 In the recipe itself, you use just the first two of these new disks.

-Getting Ready
+Getting ready

 This recipe uses SRV1, a domain-joined host in the Reskit.Org domain, on which you have installed PowerShell 7 and VS Code.
 You also use SRV2 and should have DC1 online.